BraxtClark/braxtclark.github.com/README.md

 TO DO LIST

-need to improve mobile presentation, add media query to adress small form size and project card oversize
+<s>need to improve mobile presentation, add media query to adress small form size and project card oversize</s>

 VIST braxtenclark.dev for new updated site.